 BACKGROUND

 Parvovirus B19 (B19V) is associated with a wide range of clinical manifestations.
 The major presentation is erythema infectiosum.
-However, a persistent infection may cause pure red cell aplasia and chronic anemia in immunocompromised patients.
+However, a persistent infection may cause pure red cell aplasia and chronic anemia in immunocompromized patients.
 The B19V seroprevalence varies with age and geographical location.

 AIM